tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/postgresql_instance.html.markdown

 * `base_backup_retention_period` - (Optional, Int) Specify days of the retention.
 * `max_backup_start_time` - (Optional, String) Specify latest backup start time, format `hh:mm:ss`.
 * `min_backup_start_time` - (Optional, String) Specify earliest backup start time, format `hh:mm:ss`.

-The `db_kernel_version_upgrade_config` object supports the following:

-* `switch_tag` - (Required, Int) Specify the switching time after the instance upgrades the kernel version number.
-Optional value, 0: switch immediately (default value).
-1: switch at a specified time.
-2: switch within the maintenance time window.
-* `dry_run` - (Optional, Bool) Whether to perform a pre-check on the operation of upgrading the kernel version number of this instance.
-Optional value, true: perform a pre-check operation without upgrading the kernel version number, then check items include request parameters, kernel version number compatibility, instance parameters, etc. false: Send a normal request (default value), and upgrade the kernel version number directly after passing the check.
-* `switch_end_time` - (Optional, String) Switch cut-off time, time format: HH:MM:SS, for example: 01:30:00.
-When SwitchTag is 0 or 2, this parameter is invalid.
-The time window of SwitchStartTime and SwitchEndTime cannot be less than 30 minutes.
-* `switch_start_time` - (Optional, String) Switching start time, time format: HH:MM:SS, for example: 01:00:00.
-When SwitchTag is 0 or 2, this parameter is invalid.

 The `db_node_set` object supports the following: